Sharifah Rodziah Barakbah

-Tun Sharifah Rodziah binti Syed Alwi Barakbah (شريفة راضية بنت سيد علوي برقبة; 1920 – 12 March 2000) was the third wife of Tunku Abdul Rahman Putra Al-Haj, the founding father and first Prime Minister of Malaysia.
+Tun Dato' Sharifah Rodziah binti Syed Alwi Barakbah (شريفة راضية بنت سيد علوي برقبة; 1920 – 12 March 2000) was the third wife of Tunku Abdul Rahman Putra Al-Haj, the founding father and first Prime Minister of Malaysia.

 Early life

 Born in 1920, Sharifah Rodziah is of Hadhrami-Malay descent; her Arab ancestors had migrated from Hadhramaut and settled in Kedah for several generations.
 Being of the Barakbah clan, she is related to Syed Sheh Hassan Barakbah, the former Yang di-Pertua Negeri (Governor) of Penang.

 Marriage

 Sharifah Rodziah was actually the younger sister of Tunku's university mate in England, Syed Omar Barakbah.
 Tunku and Sharifah Rodziah married in 1939 when he returned to Kedah from England upon hearing news that World War II was about to erupt in Europe.

 She became Tunku's third wife after the death of Meriam Chong and his divorce from Violet Coulson.
 However, the marriage did not result in any offspring.
 Sharifah Rodziah became a loving stepmother to Tunku's children from his first marriage to Meriam Chong.
 They later adopted three children, Sulaiman, Mariam and Faridah.

 Tunku Abdul Rahman's eldest daughter, Tunku Khadijah said in an interview to The Star that Sharifah Rodziah "loved my father dearly to a fault.
 She did not want to share him with anyone else".